-As with any delicate task, this takes time.
-But if you have something with which to entertain yourself, you find it easier to stick with the task.
+As with any task, it takes time.
+But if you have something with which to entertain yourself, it helps you stick with the task.
 Here the entertainment is actually part of the work.
-We've talked about working with the breath.
-We can also talk about playing with it.
-It can actually be fun.
-Start noticing that there are spots, say in your spine, where there's a lot of tension, but if you consciously relax the tension, a sense of flow will go through.
+We've talked about playing with the breath.
+We can also talk about working with the breath.
+The playing with it emphasizes the fact that it can be fun.
+Start noticing that there are spots, say in your spine, where there's a lot of tension.
+But if you consciously relax the tension, there's a sense of flow that goes through.
 It feels a lot more refreshing.
 You may find that releasing one spot of tension in the body has a chain reaction effect, so that other areas of tension in the body begin to relax as well.
 This is something that's fun to explore.

 You may notice that the way you hold your body will change.
-When the flow of the breath energy in the body is improved, this is going to be good for your posture, good for your health.
+When the flow of the breath energy in the body is improved, this is going to be good for your health.
 This is medicine that doesn't cost you anything at all.

-And as for the work, try to spread your awareness to fill the whole body, so that eventually you'll be aware of the whole body all the time through the in-breath, all the time through the out.
+And as for the work part, try to spread your awareness to fill the whole body, so that eventually you'll be aware of the whole body all the time through the in-breath, all the time through the out.
 That broadens the range of your awareness, and you begin to see things happening in the mind that you didn't see before.
 They were hidden in a blind spot because the range of your awareness was very narrow.
 But as you allow the awareness to broaden out, you begin to see little bits and snatches of thoughts here and there.
 You can catch sight of the mind's decisions.
 Usually, in an ordinary mind, there are several conversations going on at once.
 You may be paying attention to one or two, but there are others going on as well.
 Every now and then you slip in, add a little something, and then slip right out.
-Then you can deny what you just did, telling yourself that you didn't do any of that slipping around at all.
+And then you can deny to yourself, telling yourself that you didn't do any of that slipping around at all.

 This is one of the reasons why we don't see the connection between our actions and the suffering we cause.
 There's a fair amount of denial going on in the mind.
 But when your range of awareness is all-around like this, it's harder to maintain that denial.
 And it's better for you that you don't.
-You can begin to see what's going on, and you're in a position to do something about it.
+You can begin to see what's going on.

-Some unskillful thoughts in the mind can hang on simply because you're not paying attention to them.
-When you see them clearly, it's very easy to let them go.
-There are others, though, that are going to require more work: what the Buddha calls "exerting a fabrication," or "fabricating an exertion."
+Some unskillful thoughts in the mind can hang on simply because you're not paying attention to them; when you see them clearly, it's very easy to let them go.
+There are others, though, that are going to require more work: what the Buddha calls exerting a fabrication, or fabricating an exertion.
 He uses both phrases.
-What they both mean is that you have to do some conscious work in order to understand why you're stuck on this particular kind of action or kind of thinking.
+What this means is that you have to do some conscious work in order to understand why you're stuck on this particular kind of action or kind of thinking.
 Then you make the effort to provide the mind with an alternative, a more skillful alternative to the way you've been thinking.
 And it turns out that the way you breathe is very intimately connected with all of this.
 It's called bodily fabrication.
 As I said, it's one of the few functions in the body that you can intentionally change.
 So you work with that and put it to use.